devDucks/astroarch/README.md

 - if the device is not recognized (this is highly unlikely on ArchLinux) you may edit `/etc/gpsd` and you may hardcode the device path on the line `DEVICES=""` with `DEVICES="/dev/gps0"` - we discourage using `ttyXXX` as it may point at other serial devices after a reboot

 # How to enable bluetooth
-By default there are no packages to enabling bluetooth, to install them and enabling bluetooth functionalities run the following commands:
+By default there are no packages to enabling bluetooth, to install them and enabling bluetooth functionalities run the following command `bluetooth_on`, this command will install the BT packages and enable the bluetooth daemon to run automatically at boot.
-- `sudo pacman -S bluez bluez-utils bluez-hid2hci bluedevil`
-- `sudo sed -i 's/#DiscoverableTimeout=0/DiscoverableTimeout=0/g' /etc/bluetooth/main.conf`
-- `sudo sed -i 's/#AlwaysPairable=true/AlwaysPairable=true/g' /etc/bluetooth/main.conf`
-- `sudo sed -i 's/#PairableTimeout=0/PairableTimeout=0/g' /etc/bluetooth/main.conf`
-- `sudo sed -i 's/#AutoEnable=true/AutoEnable=true/g' /etc/bluetooth/main.conf`
-- `sudo systemctl enable bluetooth --now`
+If you want to disable bluetooth daemon autostart just run `bluetooth_off` and if you want to remove it run `bluetooth_remove`

 # Reporting issues
 AstroArch is actually in a stable state, however, should you find any issue please report them here https://github.com/MattBlack85/astroarch/issues this will help me tracking them and ship a fix for them